-Q: What are the key hypotheses you need to address first getting your startup off the ground?
+Q: What are the key hypotheses you need to address first to get your startup off the ground?
 What is the difference between a hypothesis and an assumption?

 A: When you are looking for early customers, the value hypothesis is critical.
 You may reach them using non-scalable methods that don’t address your first real growth hypothesis.

 Here is my take on the distinction between a hypothesis and an assumption; your mileage may vary:

-A hypothesis is what is being tested explicitly by an experiment.
+A hypothesis is what you are testing explicitly in an experiment.
 An assumption is tested implicitly.
-By making your assumptions as well as your hypotheses explicit you increase the clarity of your approach and the chance for learning.
+By making your assumptions and hypotheses explicit, you increase the clarity of your approach and the chance for learning.

 The two things that can trip you up most often are an unconscious assumption that masks a problem with your hypothesis or an unconscious bias in who you are testing the value hypothesis on.
-In particular you may have defined your target customer by certain selection criteria but your actual choices for who to speak to (or who will speak with you) are not sampling from the full spectrum of possibilities.
+In particular, you may have defined your target customer with specific selection criteria, but your actual choices for whom to speak to (or who will talk with you) are not sampling from the full spectrum of possibilities.